 Description of time series:

 Positive EP-NP values mean above-average surface temperatures over the eastern North Pacific, and below-average temperatures over the central North Pacific and eastern North America and the opposite for negative EP-NP values.
-During the last five years, the EP-NP indicator shows no significant trend.
+During the last five years, the EP-NP indicator has shifted from mostly positive to mostly negative.

 Description of East Pacific/ North Pacific Teleconnection Pattern Index: